seanwhs/Tutorials/NextJS/Next-JS-Tutorial/NextJS-16-for-Absolute-Beginners/Part1-Execution-Environments.md

 # The Hidden Cost of Frontend/Backend Separation

-Consider what developers often have to build for one simple button click.
+Consider what developers often build for one simple button click.

 ## Duplicate Validation

-The same rule frequently exists in multiple places:

 ```text
 Browser Validation